-First, what is Dragon Fruit?
+What is Dragon Fruit?

 - This delicately sweet fruit is an exotic cactus that was originally grown in Central America.
-Now Dragon fruit grows mostly in southern California and Florida.

-- The exterior color ranges from yellow to hot pink to red, with touches or yellow and green.
-The interior color of Dragon Fruit can be white or magenta — and sometimes somewhere in-between.
+- The interior color of Dragon Fruit can be white or magenta — and sometimes somewhere in-between.
 Those that are magenta are the sweetest.

-What does Dragon Fruit Taste Like?
+What does Dragon Fruit taste like?

 Photo Credit for above magenta Dragon Fruit: melissas.com